MOOI-Project-UvA/rule-editor/README.md

 In the preview version it is possible to navigate across all views without restrictions.

 ### Collect sources (step 2)
-There are three ways for adding sources to the editor:
+There are three ways of adding sources to the editor:

 | Field                                | Explanation                                                | Example                            |
 | ------------------------------------ | ---------------------------------------------------------- | ---------------------------------- |